Section 110(1) of the Copyright Act addresses performance and display of copyrighted materials in the face-to-face classroom:

 Do the Libraries' videos automatically come with public performance rights?

 The MU Libraries purchase video to support classroom teaching and private study.
 We avoid the higher cost of public performance licenses when possible.
-The Academic Support Center Media Library purchases videos with public performance rights for the University community.
 Some vendors will only sell videos with public performance rights.
-The MERLIN catalog record for the video has a note indicating "MU Performance rights: Public performance" and a subject heading, "Public performance media."
+The library record for the video has a note indicating "MU Performance rights: Public performance" and a subject heading, "Public performance media."

 What about videos that can be purchased with streaming capability?